Naum Veqilharxhi

 Naum Veqilharxhi (born Naum Panajot Bredhi; 1797–1846) was an Albanian lawyer and scholar.
-In 1844, he created a unique alphabet for the Albanian language using characters he had created himself, the Vithkuqi script.
+In 1844, he published using a unique alphabet for the Albanian language with characters he had created himself, the Vithkuqi script.
 Veqilharxhi is one of the most prominent figures of the early Albanian National Awakening, and is considered by Albanians as its first ideologue.

 Life

 Early life

-Naum Veqilharxhi was from the village of Vithkuq, near Korçë, southern Albania and was born on 6 of December 1797.
+Naum Veqilharxhi was born on 6 of December 1797 in the village of Vithkuq, near Korçë, southern Albania in an Orthodox Albanian family.
 His family inherited the name Veqilharxhi (Vekilharç lit. meaning steward) since his father Panajot Bredhi was a supplier to the court of Ali Pashë Tepelena, the ruler of the Pashalik of Janina.
-After the destruction of Vithkuq in 1819, he sought a better life in Romania.
+After the destruction of Vithkuq in 1819, he sought a better life in the Danubian Principalities.
 As a student he took part in the Wallachian uprising of 1821.
 A few years later he worked in Brăila as a lawyer, became wealthy and used his money to promote the ideas of the Albanian National Awakening.
 In Brăila he joined an intellectual organization of Albanians, who considered the development of Albanian language and culture necessary for the Albanian National Awakening.